WilCrofter/DBNUpperBound.jl/README.md

 ### Issues:

-`Φ(z)` as computed is not an even function within numerical tolerance.
+`Φpm(z)` as computed is not an even function within numerical tolerance.
 Looking into it.

 In Julia 0.6, `Base.runtests()` seems to have bugs.
 Looking into this.
 Meanwhile, the following alternative may serve: